CodingGarden/seedling-school-01-frontend-project/README.md

   * Add the data from the 3rd party API to the page
 * Your website will be deployed to a service like netlify, surge, heroku, github pages or now.sh so that others can access / user it

+## Example Project Ideas

+* Allow user to enter stock names and view a realtime chart of stock price
+  * Same idea, but with crypto
+* Use a Nutrition API too allow a user to enter the contents of their pantry to get nutritional information
+* Use a Movie API to allow a user to search for Movie descriptions / posters
+* Use an Image API to allow a user to search and favorite images (favorites stored in local storage)
+* Use a News API to search for news articles
+* Use a places / restaurant API to list restaurants near a user
+* Use the ISS API to show the current location of the ISS on a map
+* Use a Rocket Launch History API to allow the user to see if a rocket was launched on a specific day
+* A trip planner
+  * Use ride share API to calculate ride cost
+  * Use a places search API to find hotels in a given place
+  * Use a places search API to find things to do in a given place
+  * Allow the user to save a list of things to do in the browser (localstorage or indexdb)
+* Use a game stats API to allow the user to search for top gamers of a given game

+## How to Participate

+1. Copy the Project Description Template into your own git repo
+  * Copy the description from [here](https://raw.githubusercontent.com/CodingGarden/seedling-school-01-frontend-project/master/PROJECT_DESCRIPTION_TEMPLATE.md)
+  * Do not fork or clone this repo.
+  * Create your own repo on github named after your application
+2. Fill out Project Description Template in your own git repo and push to github
+3. [Open an issue on this repo](https://github.com/CodingGarden/seedling-school-01-frontend-project/issues/new) with a link to your project description
+  * Link to the description file
+  * Paste your 2 - 3 sentence description
+  * Link to the API you plan to use
+4. Leave a comment on the issue as to the current state of your project
+  * Submitted / Description under review
+  * Project Started
+  * Need a lesson on a topic
+  * Need Help with a Bug
+  * Project Deployed
+  * Waiting for Code Review
+  * Waiting for Feedback

 ## Example 3rd party web APIs to use

 * Weather API